articles

 Author

 Every time I was squatting on the floor, my mother-in-law would say: “Get up!
 Get up!
 Get up!
 Get up!
 Get up!”
-I always replied that the baby won’t just fall out if I squat and that squatting doesn’t do any harm.
-But since she didn’t stop saying “get up” until I actually did get up, I would eventually get up so she’d stop saying it.
+I always replied that the baby wouldn’t just fall out if I squatted and that squatting doesn’t do any harm.
+But since she didn’t stop saying “get up” until I actually did get up, I would eventually stand so she’d stop.
 Case in point: Most public restrooms in China only have squat toilets.

 Lifting heavy things

-My mother-in-law would not let me lift anything that was a bit heavier.
-Actually, it didn’t even need to be that heavy.
-And while my mother also told me that I shouldn’t lift heavy things during pregnancy, what counts as heavy in Austria seems to be slightly different from China.
-But not every Austrian seems to know that you shouldn’t lift anything heavy during pregnancy.
-When I looked for infant car seats in a shop in Austria, the seller told me I could lift it myself if I wanted to know how heavy it was.
+My mother-in-law would not let me lift anything that was even slightly heavy.
+Actually, it didn’t need to be heavy at all.
+While my own mother also told me not to lift heavy things during pregnancy, what counts as heavy in Austria seems to be slightly different from China.
+Not every Austrian seems to know that pregnant women shouldn’t lift heavy items either.
+When I looked for infant car seats in a shop in Austria, the seller told me I could lift one myself if I wanted to know how heavy it was.
 No, thanks.
-Lifting a car seat that has 5-10 kg is definitely not healthy for a woman who’s 8 months pregnant!
+Lifting a car seat weighing 5-10 kg is definitely not healthy for a woman who’s 8 months pregnant!

 Popping pimples

-Although I rarely have large acne-like pimples, I like squeezing the smaller ones I get from time to time.
-Once upon seeing this, my mother-in-law told me to refrain from doing that.
-I think she would still have told me this if I wasn’t pregnant.
+Although I rarely have large acne-like pimples, I enjoy squeezing the smaller ones I get from time to time.
+Once, upon seeing this, my mother-in-law told me to refrain from doing it.
+I think she would have told me this even if I weren’t pregnant.

 Blowing my nose

-Another time after having experienced me having a cold, my mother-in-law told me not to blow my nose with too much force.
-I’m not sure if she was concerned my nose would get sore or if she was afraid the baby would be popped out 4 months early if I blew my nose with too much force.
-Rest assured: Baby wasn’t popped out too early.
+Another time, after witnessing me having a cold, my mother-in-law told me not to blow my nose with too much force.
+I’m not sure if she was concerned my nose would get sore or if she was afraid the baby would pop out four months early if I blew my nose too hard.
+Rest assured: The baby survived the pregnancy!

 Has anyone ever told you what to do or refrain from doing?